 At Chiaroscuro’s espresso bar you’ll get to sample a variety of beans from over 15 countries.
 It’s the place to go for the real Italian coffee experience.

 Eat as much ice cream as you can

-It’s believe that Florence is the birthplace of Italian ice cream.
-Perche’ No is known for its seasonal flavours such rose and lavender or (my favourite) salted caramel.
+One of my Florence highlights is feasting on ice cream.
+It’s believed that Florence is the birthplace of Italian ice cream.
+Perche’ No is known for its seasonal flavours such as rose and lavender or, my favourite, salted caramel.
 It’s been open since 1939 and also has plenty of traditional flavours.

 Another great gelateria option is La Carraia.
 This is just across the river and is tasty, fresh and surprisingly cheap.
 You can get a scoop for only one euro!

 Picnic at Giardino delle Rose

 Between Piazzale Michelangelo and San Niccolo is a little garden which is a nice place to relax from Florence’s hustle and bustle.

 Inside Giardino Delle Rose you’ll find over 350 varieties of roses, lemon groves a Japanese garden and great views of the city too.

 Pack some snacks (and a bottle of red!), and head here in the afternoon for a relaxing picnic.